MrHaikuSwan/resume-ashwin-kumar/README.md

 1. Clone this repository.
 2. Make sure you are logged into Overleaf on your default browser.
 3. Run `bin/configure` to select your desired project.
+   - NOTE: The first time you run this, you may be asked to grant Python permissions a few times.
 4. Run `bin/pull` to pull your current project into your local repo.

 ## Usage